Corbin Carroll Preview, Player Props: Diamondbacks vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.92 team ERA ranks 26th across all league pitching staffs.
+- The White Sox's 4.97 team ERA ranks 26th across all MLB pitching staffs.

-- White Sox pitchers combine to surrender the fourth-most home runs in baseball (211 total, 1.4 per game).
+- White Sox pitchers combine to allow 214 total home runs at a clip of 1.4 per game (fourth-most in baseball).

-- The White Sox are sending Urena (0-6) to the mound for his ninth start of the season.
-He is 0-6 with a 7.27 ERA and 24 strikeouts through 34 2/3 innings pitched.
+- The White Sox will send Toussaint (4-7) to the mound to make his 16th start of the season.
+He is 4-7 with a 5.10 ERA and 81 strikeouts through 83 2/3 innings pitched.

-- His most recent time out came on Tuesday against the Washington Nationals, when the right-hander went six innings, surrendering one earned run while giving up four hits.
+- In his last outing on Friday against the Boston Red Sox, the righty went 6 1/3 innings, giving up one earned run while surrendering five hits.

-- The 32-year-old has a 7.27 ERA and 6.2 strikeouts per nine innings in eight games this season, while giving up a batting average of .302 to opposing hitters.
+- The 27-year-old has amassed an ERA of 5.10, with 8.8 strikeouts per nine innings, in 19 games this season.
+Opposing hitters have a .223 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.